Privacy Policy

 In this privacy policy, “we”, “us”, “our” and “Lacima” means either or both Lacima Group Pty Limited ABN 54 097 353 994 of Suite 7.01, Level 7, 56 Pitt Street, Sydney 2000 Australia, as the owner and operator of this website and LG UK Pty Ltd, ABN 40 109 917 393, registered in England and Wales, Branch No: BR007759, Company No: FC 025449 of Suite 7.01, Level 7, 56 Pitt Street, Sydney 2000 Australia and Kemp House, 152 – 160 City Road, EC1V 2NX, United Kingdom.

 For the purposes of applicable data protection law (including, the General Data Protection Regulation 2016/ 679 (the “EU GDPR“) and the UK General Data Protection Regulation (the “UK GDPR”), we are joint ‘data controllers’ of your personal data.
-When used in this privacy policy, “personal data” has the meaning given to that term in the EU and UK GDPR.
+When used in this privacy policy, “personal data” has the meaning given to that term in the EU and UK GDPR, or if the personal data we process is not subject to the EU or UK GDPR the term refers to “personal information” as defined in the Australian Privacy Act (1988) (Cth) (“Privacy Act”).

 Where applicable, this policy should be read alongside Lacima’s Website Terms & Conditions which tell you about the terms on which you may access and use the website.